CaptainDario/DaKanji-mobile/README.md

 You can also download the latest release from the [releases page](https://github.com/CaptainDario/DaKanji-Mobile/releases) or [setup a development environment](https://github.com/CaptainDario/DaKanji-Mobile/wiki/Setting-up-a-development-environment) and build the app on your own.

 ## Usage
 In this section the features of the app are explained in more detail.
-However the full users guide can be found in the [wiki]().
 ### Handwritten kanji recognition
 The user can draw a character in the UI and the app will predict which character was drawn.
 This prediction can than be opened in a dictionary of choice.
 A dictionary can be chosen in the settings.
 Those dictionaries include translation apps, app dictionaries and web dictionaries.</br>
-Currently around 6500+ characters are supported.
+Currently 6500+ characters are supported.
 All supported characters can be found [here](https://github.com/CaptainDario/DaKanji-Mobile/blob/main/assets/labels_CNN_kanji_only.txt).</br>

 ### Contributing